Zero-sum Dynkin games under common and independent Poisson constraints: Equivalence of Dynkin games under different constraints

 \section{Equivalence of Dynkin games under different constraints}

 In this section we assume that we have the solution to a zero-sum Dynkin game under either the common or independent constraint, and try to give conditions under which this solution is also the solution under the alternative constraint.
 We assume that the given solution takes a particular time-homogeneous form (see Assumption~\ref{assumption:existence}).
 If the problem is in the setting of a time-homogeneous diffusion then the strong Markov property, together with the form of the payoffs, mean that we expect that the optimal strategies for the two players will take the forms of first hitting times.
-(Moreover, these first hitting times will be first hitting times of sets which can be defined via the relative values of the payoff functions $l$ and $u$ together with the value function $v^C$ or $v^I$.)
 Under some technical assumptions we prove in Section~\ref{sec:BSDE} below that this is indeed the case for a wide class of examples.
 But here, we try to make minimal assumptions on the solution to the problem, and try to derive the main results in a general setting.
 This allows us to focus on the important properties of the game value under which the main results are true.